Kyle-Kyle/blog/_posts/angry-FSROP.md

 This was encouraging but not so useful: we want to find new techniques directly from file structure attacks without other primitives.
 In other words, we want the PC-control to be a plain symbolic value instead of an AST tree.
 Then I added a simple filter like `simgr.move("unconstrained", "bad", filter_func=lambda state: state.regs.pc.depth > 1)`, and went out for coffee.
 When I came back, `angr` found a path in `_IO_wfile_seekoff->_IO_switch_to_wget_mode->_IO_WOVERFLOW`.
 I manually confirmed this path works.

 Cool!
-The scipt was still in a terrible state and it found a new technique already?
+The script was still in a terrible state and it found a new technique already?
 I enhanced it a bit and let it run over-night.
 The next day, `angr` reported at least 9 new techniques.

 I didn't triage all of them and also don't want to name all of them.
 So, I decided to call the class of techniques `angry-FSROP` (file structure ROP techniques discovered by `angr`).